Price-based Dispatch Mode

 • High-price interval

-3. Based on the split results, dynamically generate that day's high/low price time periods
+3. Dynamically generate the day’s high/low price time periods based on the split results

 The entire process requires no manual intervention and will automatically update with market price changes.